sum1lim/sea-ice-phenology/README.md

 - [gcloud CLI](https://cloud.google.com/sdk/docs/install)

 #### Windows
-Double-click on `install` batch script to install Double-click on `uninstall` batch script to uninstall
+Double-click on `install` batch script to install.

+Double-click on `uninstall` batch script to uninstall.

 #### Apple Silicon (M1)
 Navigate to the parent directory in terminal, `sea-ice-phenology`, in the command line interface and run the following commands.